NBA salary cap: Options

 Many NBA contracts are structured with options for either the player or the team.
-An option simply gives the party that controls the option the right to extend the contract for one more season at a salary no less than the prior year's amount.
+An option gives that party the right to extend the contract for one more season, at a salary no less than the prior year's amount.

 Free agency

 Gilbert Arenas, pictured here in 2008, was able to receive a bigger contract as a restricted free agent by leaving the Golden State Warriors for the Washington Wizards in 2003, prompting the "Gilbert Arenas Rule".

 There are two types of free agency under the NBA's Collective Bargaining Agreement: Unrestricted and Restricted.
 Rather than spending salaries on teams like Major League Baseball, the NBA has a policy that strictly prohibits it using the salary cap in that fashion.

 Unrestricted free agent

 An unrestricted free agent is free to sign with any team that they choose to.

 Restricted free agent

 A restricted free agent is subject to his current team's Right of First Refusal, meaning that the player can be signed to an offer sheet by another team, but his current club reserves the right to match the offer and keep the player.
 An offer sheet is a contract offer of at least two years made by another team to a restricted free agent.
 The player's current club has three days to match the offer or they lose the player to the new team; the CBA prior to 2011 allowed seven days.

 For first-round draft picks, restricted free agency is only allowed after a team exercises its option for a fourth year, and the team makes a Qualifying Offer at the Rookie-scale amount after the fourth year is completed.
 For any other player to be a restricted free agent, he must be at most a three-year NBA veteran, and his team must have made a Qualifying Offer for either 125% of his previous season's salary or the minimum salary plus $200,000, whichever offer is higher.

 Teams are limited in what they can offer an unrestricted free agent with two years or less experience.
 The maximum first-year salary in an offer sheet is the mid-level exception.
 The second-year salary can be raised a maximum of 4.5%.
 The third year salary is limited to the maximum a team has available in their salary cap.
 The salary in the fourth season may increase (or decrease) by up to 4.1% of the salary in the third season.
 The offer sheet can only increase in the third season if it provides the highest salary allowed in the first two seasons, the contract is fully guaranteed, and it contains no bonuses.
 A player's original team can use the Early Bird exception or their Mid-Level exception to re-sign the player.